JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - Half has minimal independent impact.

 **Practical Implication:**
-The limited predictive power of context implies that what happens during the set—execution, decision-making, play selection, ruck tempo, athleticism is the primary determinant of attacking success.
+The limited predictive power of context implies that what happens during the set execution, decision-making, play selection, ruck tempo, athleticism is the primary determinant of attacking success.
 However, the model is still valuable as a context-adjusted expectation benchmark, allowing coaches and analysts to evaluate whether a team is performing above or below expectation given the situation.

 ---